-This course introduces students to the fundamentals and technology necessary for the diagnosis and repair of automotive heating and air conditioning systems.
-The course includes the diagnosis of mechanical and electronic malfunctions that impact climate control.
+This course introduces students to fundamentals and technology necessary for diagnosis and repair of automotive heating and air conditioning systems; including diagnosis of mechanical and electronic malfunctions impacting climate control.

-ATT 205 Automotive Electricity/Electronics II 4 Semester Hours
+ATT 205 Automotive Electricity/Electronics II

-Prerequisite: ATT 124 or consent of the instructor Laboratory Course: 3 hours lecture and 3 hours laboratory work each week.
+Prerequisite: ATT 124 or instructor consent Laboratory Course: 3 hours lecture and 3 hours laboratory work each week.

-This course enhances the student's knowledge of the fundamentals and technology necessary for the diagnosis and repair of automotive electrical and electronic systems.
-The course includes the diagnosis and repair of electronically controlled operations including anti-theft systems, supplemental restraints, body modules and key-less entry.
-Students learn about module communications via CAN and BUS.
-Course introduces student to hybrid and alternativefuel technology.
+This course enhances the student's knowledge of fundamentals and technology necessary for diagnosis and repair of automotive electrical and electronic systems; including diagnosis and repair of electronically controlled operations anti-theft systems, supplemental restraints, body modules and key-less entry.
+Students learn about module communications via CAN and BUS, with introduction to hybrid and alternative-fuel technology.